mamaicode/Rust-Interview-Guidebook/README.md

-# Rust Interview Guidebook
-A curated list of real Rust interview questions

-# Rust Interview Guidebook
-A curated list of real Rust interview questions

-1. Whats the difference between String vs &str?
+// 1.
+Whats the difference between String vs &str?

-2. What is a borrow checker in Rust?
+// 2.
+What is a borrow checker in Rust?

-3. Does Rust have a standard async runtime?
+// 3.
+Does Rust have a standard async runtime?

-4. Explain the following code:
+// 4.
+Explain the following code:
 #[stable(feature = "rust1", since = "1.0.0")]
 pub fn spawn<F, T>(f: F) -> JoinHandle<T>
 where
     F: FnOnce() -> T,